Agency Brief: Mr. President, Music and McDonald's

 Supersize strategy

 DDB North America's dedicated McDonald's agency We Are Unlimited has hired James Lou as chief strategy officer, effective early February.
-In the newly created position, Lou will report to DDB North America Chief Strategy Officer Eric Zuncic, who joined the Omnicom shop in October.
-Lou will help lead Unlimited in partnership with CEO Mark Mulhern, Chief Creative Officer Toygar Bazarkaya and the rest of the executive team.
+In the newly created position, Lou will report to We Are Unlimited CEO Mark Mulhern and help lead the shop in partnership with Chief Creative Officer Toygar Bazarkaya and the rest of the executive team.
 Most recently, Lou led strategy for AT&T's corporate and business solutions divisions at BBDO.
 Now, he'll be strategizing about how to sell more Big Macs and Shamrock Shakes.

 Cherry on top

-Note: CORRECTION: An earlier version of this article said James Lou, the new chief strategy officer at We Are Unlimited, would be reporting to DDB North America Chief Strategy Officer Eric Zuncic.
-Lou will report to We Are Unlimited CEO Mark Mulhern.